The Wire

 How Does That Work?

-In 2009, OPPD joined the Southwest Power Pool (SPP) and became members of the regional transmission organization (RTO), which spans from Texas to North Dakota and west to Montana.
+In 2009, OPPD joined the Southwest Power Pool (SPP), a regional transmission organization (RTO) that spans from Texas to North Dakota and west to Montana.

-SPP covers a 546,000-square-mile territory in 14 states.
-It’s members include investor-owned utilities, marketers, electric cooperatives, municipals, companies that own transmission, public power utilities and state and federal agencies.
+SPP covers a 552,885-square-mile territory that contains more than 72,000 miles of transmission lines.
+It is made up of a diverse group that includes investor-owned utilities, marketers, electric cooperatives, municipals, companies that own transmission, public power utilities, and state and federal agencies.

-The organization was formed in 1941.
-At that time, 11 companies pooled resources to guarantee the power flowed, uninterrupted, to Jones Mill near Malvern, Ark.
+The organization was formed in 1941, when 11 companies pooled resources to guarantee that power kept flowing, uninterrupted, to Jones Mill outside Malvern, Arkansas.
 The mill was a critical producer of aluminum in support of the American war effort during World War II.

 Membership